Our Board of Directors

 President: Mary Powell

 Mary was Executive Director of the Autism Society of Minnesota for 18 years, where she developed many programs serving individuals and families.
 These programs included the information and referral service, the parent education “Discovery Series” program, the state autism conference, and the annual Autism Symposium for special educators.
 She was also involved in public policy initiatives such as the autism license for teachers.
 As an advocate for her child with autism, Mary founded Camp Hand in Hand and served on the Autism Society of Minnesota’s board of directors.
 She also served as a board member of the Ramsey County Citizen Advisory Committee, the Metropolitan Council Developmental Disabilities Committee, District 916 Special Education Advisory Committee, and Outcomes, Inc. She is especially interested in promoting the role of community non-profits to improve the lives of individuals and families.
-Through the Center for Engaging Autism Mary hopes to ensure better outcomes for children with autism spectrum disorder through effective intervention and parent education.
+Through Communities Engaging Autism Mary hopes to ensure better outcomes for children with autism spectrum disorder through effective intervention and parent education.

 Vice President: Mary Bergaas

 Mary has spent her professional life as a research administrator and non-profit executive.
 She holds a BA in Music History and Psychology from St. Olaf College.
 Mary has had a long-standing interest in community volunteerism and has been a member of the Junior League of New Haven, Conn., Tuscaloosa, Ala., and Minneapolis, Minn.
 She currently serves on the boards of the Hennepin Health Foundation and the Association for Nonsmokers – Minnesota.